 - 1. Default calibration (DC):

 - will be produced for every observable night

 - will be produced without PI request

 - PIs will not be charged

 - will be done during day or morning time, possibly twilight and nighttime

 - 2. Library calibration (LC):

-- $\circ$ will be produced at some regular interval, not every observable night
+- \circ will be produced at some regular interval, not every observable night

 - will be produced without PI request

-- $\circ$ $\,$ PIs will not be charged
+- $\circ~$ PIs will not be charged

 - will be done during daytime, possibly twilight and nighttime

 - 3. User-requested charged calibrations (UCC):

 - will be produced by PI request

-- $\circ$ will be done during nighttime
+- will be done during nighttime

 - PI will be charged

 - 4. User-requested non-charged calibrations (UNC):

 - will be produced by PI request

 - will be done during daytime and/or twilight

 - PI will not be charged

 Please see the instrument-specific sections for the current semester calibration plans.
-No calibrations are needed for BVIT.